Safari Vehicles

 ...after which we bought a Jeep Grand Cherokee...

 The Jeeps were very nice vehicles and gave us no problems.
-The only downside was that they used a lot of fuel.
-If we travelled from Johannesburg to Etosha we would have to fill up every 450 kms.
+The only downside was that they used a lot of fuel and the fuel tanks were very small.
+If we traveled from Johannesburg to Etosha we would have to fill up every 450 kms.

-We then traded in the Jeep gas guzzler for a Toyota Landcruiser Prado...
+We then traded in the Jeep for a Toyota Landcruiser Prado...

 Do you like our car guard!